 Always be sure that you’re on a secure site before entering your Square login information.
-To do so, check that the web address in your browser is https://squareup.com/login and that the locked Square, Inc. icon has populated next to this web address.
+To do so, check that the web address in your browser is https://squareup.com/login or that the locked Block, Inc. icon has populated next to this web address.

 It is common for phishing emails to contain links that direct recipients to a non-secure page where you may be prompted to enter your username and password (and sometimes additional sensitive information).

 Set up two-step verification